dystonse/dystonse-docker/README.md

   * If you want to see the log output, execute `docker-compose logs -f`.
   * (Or to combine the last three steps, use `docker-compose build && docker-compose up -d && docker-compose logs -f --tail 0`.)

-If you want to use the nginx reverse proxy:
+If you want to use the nginx reverse proxy, you need to call `docker-compose` with all three `.yml` files.
+Because this is rather tedious, we provide the script `up.sh` and `do.sh`, which will be used in the following instructions:
   * First, edit the file `docker-compose.server.yml` to fit the (sub)domains etc. you want to use.
 Please read the comments in that file for details.
   * Then compile and execute with `./up.sh`.
   * If you want to see the log output, execute `./do.sh logs -f`.